cjdaly/CompuCanvas-code/README.md

 ## command line control

-The USB devices incorporated into CompuCanvas systems have been selected (among other factors) because they can be controlled in a straightforward way from the command line on an rPi.
+The peripheral devices incorporated into CompuCanvas systems have been selected (among other factors) because they can be controlled in a straightforward way from the command line on an rPi.
 Below are command line examples for each device.

 #### CircuitPython devices